The Garden Grazer

 Customizing

-Pumpkin purée: For extra pumpkin flavor, whisk in a dollop of pumpkin purée to the maple syrup mixture while it heats in the pan.
+Pumpkin puree: For extra pumpkin flavor, whisk in a dollop of pumpkin puree to the maple syrup mixture while it heats in the pan.

 Nuts & seeds: Instead of pecans, try walnuts, pumpkin seeds/pepitas, or a combination of the three.

 Sweetness: Stir in dried cranberries, raisins, or vegan chocolate chips after baking for extra sweetness if desired.
+You could also play around with including date syrup or coconut sugar, but I haven't tested these.

 Metal spatula scooping up Pumpkin spice granola on a sheet pan after baking